gaheldev/godot-version-manager/README.md

 # Godot Version Manager

-Use `gvm` from the command line to manage the Godot version of your different projects.
+Use `gdvm` from the command line to manage the Godot version of your different projects.

 <br/>